 I let mine sit while I do other work.
 Let it sit anywhere from 20 minutes to overnight.
 The salt will do the work for you if your cabbage is shredded into small bits.
 What you’re looking for is the extracted juices and limp cabbage.
 The salt is breaking down the cellular structure, allowing the juice of the cabbage to release.

-I stick my brewing jars under a towel in the corner of the counter-top near the air conditioning vent.
+I stick my brewing jars under a towel in the corner of the counter-top, near the air conditioning vent.
 Sometimes the cabbage floats, sometimes it sinks, it really doesn’t matter.
 If the kraut juice ferments too long and white yeast forms on the top just scoop it off and throw it away.
 The product is still good.

 Refrigerate and enjoy.

-*Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, GAPS who sees clients in Rossville, Georgia.
+*Nourishing Plot is written by Becky Plotner, ND, traditional naturopath, CGP, D.PSc. who sees clients in Rossville, Georgia.
 She works as a Certified GAPS Practitioner who sees clients in her office, Skype and phone.
-Since her son was delivered from the effects of autism (Asperger’s syndrome), ADHD, bipolar disorder/manic depression, hypoglycemia and dyslexia through food she continued her education specializing in Leaky Gut and parasitology through Duke University, finishing with distinction.
-This is not a news article published by a paper trying to make money.
-This blog is put out by a mom who sees first hand the effects of nourishing food vs food-ish items.
-No company pays her for writing these blogs, she considers this a form of missionary work.
-It is her desire to scream it from the rooftops so that others don’t suffer from the damaging effect of today’s “food”.
+She has been published in Wise Traditions, spoken at two Weston A. Price Conferences, Certified GAPS Practitioner Trainings, has been on many radio shows, television shows and writes for Nourishing Plot.
+Since her son was delivered from the effects of autism (Asperger’s syndrome), ADHD, bipolar disorder/manic depression, hypoglycemia and dyslexia, through food, she continued her education specializing in Leaky Gut and parasitology through Duke University, finishing with distinction.
+She is a Chapter Leader for The Weston A. Price Foundation. [email protected]

 “GAPS™ and Gut and Psychology Syndrome™ are the trademark and copyright of Dr. Natasha Campbell-McBride.
-The right of Dr. Natasha Campbell-McBride to be identified as the author of this work has been asserted by her in accordance with the Copyright, Patent and Designs Act 1988
+The right of Dr. Natasha Campbell-McBride to be identified as the author of this work has been asserted by her in accordance with the Copyright, Patent and Designs Act 1988.

-Topicsadditives ADHD adrenal anxiety autism B12 behavior bipolar butter candida chelation cholesterol coconut oil depression Dr. Natasha Campbell-McBride drugs fat fluoride food intolerances GAPS GAPS approved GAPS recipe GAPS snack GMO healing heavy metals heavy metal toxicity home schooling hormones iodine kefir microbiome natural healing nutrient dense nutrient dense foods probiotic probiotics recipe recipes research sauerkraut thyroid toxicity toxins wheat
+Topicsadditives ADHD anxiety autism B12 bacteria bipolar cancer candida chelation cholesterol depression Dr. Natasha Campbell-McBride fermented food fermented foods fluoride food intolerances GAPS GAPS approved GAPS recipe GAPS recipes GAPS snack GMO healing heavy metals heavy metal toxicity Homeopathy iodine kombucha microbiome natural healing nutrient dense nutrient dense foods parasites probiotic probiotics recipe recipes research sauerkraut thyroid toxicity toxins virus wheat

 Subscribe to our blog posts!